0x5ubt13/Advent_of_code/README.md

 ## AoC 2021

-In 2021 year I tried to complete every day at least with my strongest suit (Python) within the day and save a record whether the target has been met.
+In 2021, I tried to complete every day at least with my strongest suit (Python) within the day and save a record whether the target had been met.
 Then, attempt to complete them in Golang without a time constraint (ideally marked with a check if solved before the next Advent of Code).

 |                                   Puzzle                                   |                                       Language                                       |     Completed      | Target met on time |                 Specials                 |
 |:--------------------------------------------------------------------------:|:------------------------------------------------------------------------------------:|:------------------:|:------------------:|:----------------------------------------:|